pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ### Drop Database

-If `foreign_key_checks` is `ON`, then drop the database which has foreign key references by other database will be rejected.
+If `foreign_key_checks` is `ON`, then drop the database which has foreign key references by another database will be rejected.

 ```sql
 > drop database test;